TexasTorque/TorqueLearn3/src/content/coding/Feed Forward.md

 It is important for those implementing control systems to have a healthy understanding of physics.
 As such, this will not go in depth for the reason.

 In a nutshell, however, two connecting objects that contain a normal force exert a frictional force.
 There are two types of frictional forces, static and kinetic.
 Each type has its own coefficient of friction, μ.
-Static friction exists until a slipping point is reached, at which point kinetic friction takes over.
+Static friction exists  at which point kinetic friction takes over.
 This is due to intermolecular forces soft-binding objects at the subatomic level.

 For many applications of PID, you may have witnessed the error term existing but nothing happening.
 This is due to static friction: despite putting in energy, the static friction is preventing movement.
 The $k_s$ term overcomes this by always keeping the model near or at the slipping point to provide fast changes in velocity.

 ## Calculating feed forward values

 Feed forward values should **not** be calculated emperically.
 Proper characterization is needed.
 Additionally, dimensional analysis must be used to insure proper unit conversion, as output values are unit dependent.

-## Credits

-Initially written by [Jack Pittenger](https://github.com/realSaddy) in February 2022